The Large Scale Structure of Space–Time: Background

 In the mid-1970s, advances in the technologies of astronomical observations – radio, infrared, and X-ray astronomy – opened up the Universe of exploration.
 New tools became necessary.
 In this book, Hawking and Ellis attempt to establish the axiomatic foundation for the geometry of four-dimensional spacetime as described by Albert Einstein's general theory of relativity and to derive its physical consequences for singularities, horizons, and causality.
 Whereas the tools for studying Euclidean geometry were a straightedge and a compass, those needed to investigate curved spacetime are test particles and light rays.
 According to the mathematical physicist John Baez from the University of California, Riverside, The Large Scale Structure of Space–Time was "the first book to provide a detailed description of the revolutionary topological methods introduced by Penrose and Hawking in the early seventies."

 Hawking co-wrote the book with Ellis, while he was postdoctoral fellow at the University of Cambridge.
 In his 1988 book A Brief History of Time, he describes The Large Scale Structure of Space–Time as "highly technical" and unreadable for the layperson.

 The book, now considered a classic, has also appeared in paperback format and has been reprinted many times.
-A fiftieth anniversary edition is scheduled for publication by Cambridge University Press in February 2023.
+A fiftieth anniversary edition was published by Cambridge University Press in February 2023.